fnproject/fn/docs/operating/kubernetes/README.md

 $ kubectl create -f fn-service.yaml
 ```

-2. Once the Pods have started, check the service for the load balanacer IP:
+2. Once the Pods have started, check the service for the load balancer IP:

 ```bash
 $ kubectl get svc --watch